Online reading test

 Its programs address cognitive issues related to aging, Alzheimer’s disease, mild cognitive impairment, Parkinson’s, chronic pain, schizophrenia, and chemobrain conditions.

 What is Lumosity?

-Lumosity is also designed for adults.
-It is a visual program, i.e., it is not designed to help reading as it does not at all address language processing, the source of most reading difficulties.
-It is the most popular adult brain training program available today, with an exercise regimen focused on memory, visual processing speed and reasoning.
+Lumosity is mainly for adults.
+Because it is visual and does not target language processing, it does not help reading difficulties.
+Lumosity is the most popular adult brain-training program available today, with an exercises in memory, pattern recognition, visual processing speed and reasoning.

 What Is Fast ForWord by Gemm Learning?

 Fast ForWord is a series of cognitive and reading programs aimed primarily at reading issues for K-12 children.
 Because the software first addresses cognitive and language skills, it is an effective program also for ADD and learning efficiency.
 Fast ForWord is online, supervised by Gemm Learning professionals.

 Where Brain HQ, Lumosity and Fast ForWord Are Similar